Abortion-Linked Vaccines: A Moral Analysis with Michael Pakaluk and Jay Richards [transcript]

 TM: That’s really profound, Michael, what you said, that we cannot create life and so it is somebody’s life, it is something’s life.
 It’s not abstracted from an organism.
 So that really opens a whole other aspect of this discussion, which is this desire to become God and the extent to which some Catholics may even be participating in some of these essentially kind of atheistic ideas…

 MP: I think it’s fundamentally sacrilegious and that there’s some aspect of Moloch worship that’s part of this, frankly…

 TM: Absolutely.
-So just to bring it back to the taking of these vaccines, this is what we are cooperating with.
 It’s not just, although origins is mainly what the CDF Dignitas Personae talks about, when you understand the nature of those origins, it’s the origin because it’s an origin in a person, and that origin is not something that’s just purely in the past.
 It is an origin not just in a chronological sense, I guess is what I’m getting at.

 TM: Wow, yeah, I’m still processing what you just said, that’s really heavy stuff.
 Jay, I want to give you, before we move on to a couple of smaller points, I want to give you a chance to jump in on what was just said.